DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Shopping.
 For Saki and Ashlan" - and the names of his colleagues went out (To be honest here it says 同僚たちの名前が、ジャンヌの唇を伝ってこぼれた which is roughly could be translated as "Names of colleagues left Jeanne's lips" which sounds weird).

-"With Kay, it would be for three people.
+"With Kai, it would be for three people.
 And three of you have been thinking about preparing some farewell gift before my departure to capital(Urzak), right?"

 "...You're asking me that?"

 Bull's eye.
 Indeed they were thinking about her present.
-But it was Kay together with two of his colleagues who are supposed to shop for her gift and keep it secret until the fateful date.
+But it was Kai together with two of his colleagues who are supposed to shop for her gift and keep it secret until the fateful date.
-There is no way Kay could just answer to the person himself: _Yes, indeed we're thinking about it_
+There is no way Kai could just answer to the person himself: _Yes, indeed we're thinking about it_

 "It is fine, fine.
 I had exactly the same thoughts"